sensiloles/quit-smoking-bot/README.md

 - `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `refactor`: A code change that neither fixes a bug nor adds a feature
 - `perf`: A code change that improves performance
-- `test`: Adding missing tests or correcting existing tests

 - `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 - `ci`: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-- `chore`: Other changes that don't modify src or test files
+- `chore`: Other changes that don't modify src files

 ### Enforcement